yang052513/budget/README.md

 We are hosting the web at [here](https://comp1930-inclass.firebaseapp.com)

 ## Change Log

+### v0.0.4 (2019/12/03 09:33)
+- Add the reset button so that user could reset their budget and history expenses
+- Add logout options
+- Add link modal in the tool kit panel
+- Connect home logo to the landing page
+- Fix set budget and enter category animation bugs
+- Styling login page, add loop animated wave background aniimation

 ### v0.0.3 (2019/12/01 21:52)
 - Fix 2D live extension hover text message (include all)